hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * Go on Tom√°s, I will test it too, so we will solve the Red language server problems on Windows once and forever

 [14:04:40](#0h1iMrgG86Q84dNPxwOsazNEdONrgNprnC28EQllbsA) <ldci (Fran√ßois Jouen)>:
-I can‚Äôt see or download images Ì†ΩÌ∏¨
+I can‚Äôt see or download images üò¨

 [20:45:25](#_fmjcjocVrBWifeXtFwdiI40VYLpP4CvEBbqPJ_rMXY) <gurzgri>:
 It works fine for me under Windows with these settings in `settings.json` :